-Employees of the Osceola County School Board shall make a concerted effort to prevent or correct common
+Employees of the Osceola County School Board shall make a concerted effort to prevent or correct common discipline problems found in the District schools.
 All people involved with the handling of discipline shall take a firm stand and insist that students behave in such a manner that the school is conducive to good education for all individuals.